hugodecasta/remarkable-cloud-js/README.md

 ### ZIP MAP data representation

-In the reMarkable case, ZIP data contains the documents ID in its root.
-As it is often not possible to know this ID while writing zip data, we propose the following zip data representation to post in zip_map APIs:
+In the reMarkable case, ZIP data representing file content often uses the document's ID as a path component.
+As it is (most of the time) impossible to know this ID in advance, we propose the following zip data representation to post in zip_map APIs:

- - the zip map is reprenseted by a flat JSON object.
+ - the ZIP MAP object is reprenseted by a flat JSON object.
- - each property is a path.
+ - each property represents a path.
 	- a path containing the ID uses the `{ID}` string to indicate the position of this ID
- - each value can be either a string, a buffer or a JSON object
+ - each value can be either a `string`, a `buffer` or a `JSON object`

 ZIP MAP sample
 ```javascript